 8 p.m. - 9.45 p.m.

-evening to watch the others practice and to try to imitate their
+the school every evening to watch the others practice and to try to imitate their movements.

 His actions didn’t remain unnoticed.
 Master Zhou Biao realized Zhou Jin Bo’s love for martial art and proposed to Zu Hua and Li Niu to accept Zhou Jin Bo as a student of the Zhou school.
 Just at the age of ten, he now formally became a disciple of Zhou Biao.

 In 1939, due to poverty, Zhou Jin Bo together with his mother, was forced to leave Jiangmen city for Hong Kong.
 Five years later, they returned to Jiangmen city.
 Through a senior member of the Zhou school, he was recommended an apprentice job at a goldsmith shop.
 Coincidentally the owner was a council member of the Zhou school and from there onwards he could resume training under the shopkeeper’s tutorship.